pinedrop/transcripts_apachesolr/transcripts_editor/README.md

 PERMISSIONS
 -----------

-When this module is enabled, then users will be able to edit transcripts attached to nodes that they are allowed to edit.
+Enabling this module allows users to edit transcripts attached to nodes that they have the permission to edit.

+The hooks hook_transcripts_editor_disabled and hook_transcripts_editor_exclude_tiers
-By use of hook_transcripts_editor_exclude_tiers, applications can prevent specific tiers from being edited.
-For example, it might make sense to distribute labor between transcribers and translators, so that transcribers are only allowed to correct transcription mistakes, and translators can only correct translation errors.
+allow specific nodes or data tiers to be excluded from editing.
+For example, it might make sense to distribute labor between transcribers and translators, so that transcribers are only allowed to correct transcription mistakes, and translators only to correct translation errors.

 EDITING
 -------

-To edit a transcript, just click on what you want to edit.
+To edit a transcript, click on the tier that you want to edit.

-Just click on the speaker names, tiers, and timecodes that you want to edit.
-To delete a line, click on the 'x' at the top right of the line.
-To insert a new line, click on the '+' below a line.
-New lines will inherit the speaker and timecodes from the previous line.

-Note that changes are sent to Solr only as often as indexing occurs.
-It may be useful to add a line to the server's crontab to run cron every 5 minutes.
+Note that transcript edits are sent to Solr only as often as indexing occurs.
+It may be useful to add a line to the server's crontab to run cron every 5 minutes, so that one's edits are visible to others more quickly.

-There is no 'undo' functionality.
-However, from the node edit page users with the 'discard edits' permission can click on a link that will abandon all changes made online and regenerate TCUs from the originally uploaded transcript.
+It may also be useful to occasionally refresh the page, in case other people are editing the transcript at the same time.

+There is no undo functionality.
+However, it is possible to overwrite edits made online (see below).

 OVERWRITING EDITS